He Found a Star

 He Found a Star is a 1941 British musical film directed by John Paddy Carstairs and starring Vic Oliver, Sarah Churchill and Evelyn Dall.
+It was written by Bridget Boland and Austin Melford based on based on the 1939 novel Ring O' Roses by Monica Ewer.
 It concerns a frustrated stage manager who quits his job and, with his secretary's help, sets up a theatrical agency.
-Its songs include Waitin (Manning Sherwin & Harold Purcell) and Salome (Sarah Churchill).
-Its sets were designed by Alfred Junge.
+Songs include "Waitin'" (Manning Sherwin & Harold Purcell) and "Salome" (Sarah Churchill).

 Plot

-Theatrical agent Lucky Lyndon (Vic Oliver) and his loyal secretary Ruth Cavour (Sarah Churchill) use their talent agency to discover unknown talents.
-In his search for the next "big star," Lyndon tries to promote ungrateful nightclub singer Suzanne (Evelyn Dall).
+Theatrical agent Lucky Lyndon and his loyal secretary Ruth Cavour use their talent agency to discover unknown talents.
+In his search for the next "big star," Lyndon tries to promote ungrateful nightclub singer Suzanne.
 Meanwhile, Ruth, who is madly in love with Lyndon, saves the day when the increasingly difficult Suzanne causes a crisis.